jlinto10/durins-day-forecaster/README.md

 >when such a time will come again.
 >– Thorin Oakenshield (The Hobbit)

 It turns out that Tolkien never created a dwarvish calendar.
 However, we do know that the first day of winter according to the dwarves is November 1st.
 We also know that it's the last moon of autumn where the sun and the moon can both be seen in the sky.
-Unfortunately, calculating the latter can be very difficult so most Tolkien fans settle for the last new moon of Autumn.
+Unfortunately, calculating the latter can be very difficult so most of us Tolkien fans settle for the last new moon of Autumn.

 This is exactly how my alogirthm works.
 Using the last new moon of autumn guarantees better foresight and accuracy.